clustertech/cpfs-os/docs/devel/defer.md

 arrange it to be done before B.

-We pose a conceptual ordering in which FIMs enter the data structures: the FIM is first processed for all-defer, then for inode-defer, and finally for distress-defer.
-In the situations above, the inode-defer handling of a FIM completes when all-defer is active.
+We pose a conceptual ordering in which FIMs enter the data structures: the FIM is first processed for resync-deferment, then for inode-defer, and finally for distress-defer.
+In the situations above, the inode-defer handling of a FIM completes when resync-deferment is active.
 We use two data structures to handle the case, which we describe below.

 ## FIM defer manager ##